 In antitrust and unfair competition matters, Mr. Eichel represents clients in litigation involving price-fixing, price discrimination, predatory pricing, monopolistic practices, group boycotts, and tying and exclusive deals, among other areas.

 Mr. Eichel represents clients in all aspects of litigation, from initial pleadings through appeals, in both state and federal courts, as well as representing clients in alternative dispute resolution procedures, including arbitration and mediation.
 Mr. Eichel has represented clients before the American Arbitration Association, the International Centre for Dispute Resolution, Judicial Arbitration and Mediation Services, and the International Chamber of Commerce.

 Prior to joining Boni, Zack & Snyder, Mr. Eichel was an associate and of counsel in the commercial litigation departments of Pepper Hamilton, LLP and Archer & Greiner, P.C., where his experience included working on commercial litigation and antitrust matters.

 Mr. Eichel has maintained an active pro bono practice throughout his career.
-His work in civil rights cases has included representing a Pennsylvania prisoner in a Section 1983 action relating to inadequate medical care while in state custody and representing Chinese American restaurant owners in a suit relating to the municipal enforcement of an allegedly discriminatory ordinance.
+His work in civil rights cases has included representing a Pennsylvania prisoner in a Section 1983 action relating to inadequate medical care while in state custody.
 He has also worked with the nonprofit organization Women Against Abuse, representing clients in court seeking protection from domestic abuse.